 As the days get shorter and daylight levels decrease, levels of “feel-good” hormones in the brain also fall, leaving you staring down a winter of discontent.
 The mood-enhancing benefits of exercise are well documented and it can boost your mood at any time of year, but it has a particularly profound effect during winter.
 Exercise raises the levels of those important feel-good hormones, helping to keep the winter blues at bay.
 It can also provide a much-needed break from the daily grind and help to reduce stress levels.

-The winter months often mean an increase in the dreaded cold and flu.
-A cold is the last thing you have time for when you are trying to stick to your workout routine.
-Boosting your body’s immunity naturally means you’ll have a much better chance at coasting through the winter months and staying free of that cold everyone else in the office passes around.
-Exercise strengthens our body’s ability to work at peak levels and strengthens the immune system, helping to ward off everything from the common cold to nasty strains of flu.
+The winter months often mean an increase in the dreaded cold and flu, especially this year.
+A cold, or worse, is the last thing you have time for when you are trying to stick to a workout routine.
+Boosting your body’s immunity naturally means you’ll have a much better chance at coasting through the winter months and staying free of that cold everyone around you seems to be passing around.
+Exercise strengthens our body’s ability to work at peak levels and strengthens the immune system, helping to ward off everything from the common cold to nasty strains of flu and other viruses.
 Some studies have suggested that regular exercise in the colder months may reduce your susceptibility to cold and flu viruses by up to 30%

 Great Cardiovascular Workout

 Training in the cold is an excellent way to boost your cardiovascular system.
 Just like a lot of other bodily systems, your cardiovascular system is forced to work harder in colder conditions.
 The heart has to work harder to pump blood around the body due to constricted blood vessels in the extremities caused by the cold.
 Training in these conditions is great for increasing your cardiovascular fitness and promoting good circulation in the body.